LL.M., Georgetown University Law Center

 A.B., Boston College

-He has written extensively in the areas of media and sexuality law, and has published solo and co-authored pieces with notable law reviews/journals, including those associated with American, Stanford, Columbia, Georgetown and Seattle Universities, NYU, the College of William & Mary, and the Universities of Michigan and Minnesota.
-He is a co-author of the second and third editions of the casebook Administrative Law: A Contemporary Approach, published by West, has served as a Huffington Post contributor, and has appeared in various national and regional traditional and electronic media outlets as a commentator.
+Dean Varona has written extensively in the areas of media and sexuality law, and has published solo and co-authored pieces with notable law reviews/journals, including those associated with American, Stanford, Columbia, Georgetown and Seattle Universities, NYU, the College of William & Mary, and the Universities of Michigan and Minnesota.
+He is a co-author of the second and third editions of the casebook Administrative Law: A Contemporary Approach, published by West, has served as a Huffington Post contributor, and has appeared in national and regional media outlets as a commentator.

 Dean Varona is a co-editor of the AALS Journal of Legal Education, a member of the AALS Membership Review Committee, a member of the Executive Board of the AALS Section on Teaching Methods, and has served on the AALS Associate Deans Section’s Planning and Nominations Committee.
-In addition, he serves on the national board of directors for Stonewall National Museum and Archives (SNMA), for which he co-founded and for its first year co-chaired the SNMA National Advisory Council.
-He is the chair of the Host/Planning Committee for the Fourth National People of Color Legal Scholarship Conference (NPOC19), is a member of the Executive Board of the Association of American Law Schools Section on Teaching Methods, and is on the Advisory Board for the International Telecommunications Satellite Organization (ITSO)/AUWCL Program on International Communications Regulation and Policy.
-He has served on the national boards of GLAAD, the Human Rights Campaign (HRC), and the Alliance for Justice, has been a member of the District of Columbia Bar’s Global Legal Practice Task Force.
+In addition, he serves on the national board of directors for Stonewall National Museum and Archives (SNMA), for which he co-founded, and for its first year co-chaired the SNMA National Advisory Council.
+He is also on the Advisory Board for the International Telecommunications Satellite Organization (ITSO)/AUWCL Program on International Communications Regulation and Policy.
+He has served on the national boards of GLAAD, the Human Rights Campaign (HRC), and the Alliance for Justice, and has been a member of the District of Columbia Bar’s Global Legal Practice Task Force.
 He also currently serves as a member of the Academic Cancer Advisory Council at the University of Miami Miller School of Medicine Sylvester Comprehensive Cancer Center.